 Check Price on Amazon →

-The Focus Pro 30K is one of the best gaming sensors available in 2026.
-It tracks on virtually any surface including glass, handles rapid direction changes without prediction errors, and maintains accuracy at both low and very high DPIs.
-The optical switches actuate in 0.2ms with a 90 million click lifecycle.
+The Focus Pro 45K Gen-2 sensor is the top of Razer’s lineup.
+It tracks on any surface including glass, handles rapid direction changes without prediction errors, and delivers accurate performance at both very low and very high DPI settings.
+Gen-3 optical switches actuate in 0.2ms with no debounce delay and a rated 90 million click lifecycle.
+HyperSpeed Gen-2 wireless drops latency by 37% compared to the previous generation and is 63% more power efficient — which explains the 150-hour battery life.
+Charge it once a month.

-Best for: Experienced right-hand claw/palm grip gamers who want top-tier wireless without the DEX’s shape.
+Best for: Experienced right-hand claw and palm grip gamers who want current flagship wireless performance.
 FPS, competitive gaming.

 Check Price on Amazon